taylorblankenshipwt/buttercup/README.md

 Currently data across all three environments is the same, sourced from the same data lake.

-Merges to the `development` branch lead to automated deployments to the Development environment, while merges to the `main` branch result in deployments to the Production environment.
+Merges to the `develop` branch lead to automated deployments to the Development environment, while merges to the `main` branch result in deployments to the Production environment.

 In order to successfully merge to Development, the to-be-merged code must pass all validation checks.
 To merge to Production, the `develop` branch must first successfully build and deploy to Development.